openssl/web/policies/omc-bylaws.md

 ### [OMC Voting Procedures]{#omc-voting}

-A vote to change these bylaws will pass if it obtains an in favour vote by more than two thirds of the active OMC members and less than one quarter votes against by the active OMC members.
+A vote to change these bylaws more than just an edit (see [Minor Edits](#minor-edits) below) will pass if it obtains an in favour vote by more than two thirds of the active OMC members and less than one quarter votes against by the active OMC members.
 A vote that does not change these bylaws will pass if it has had a vote registered from a